Woody Paul: Early life

 Chrisman began playing fiddle when he was 11 years old.
 He played with Sam McGee and others regularly at the Grand Ole Opry in the mid-sixties.
 He is also extremely adept at lariat tricks.
 He attended Vanderbilt University in Nashville, Tennessee, and has a Ph.D. in theoretical plasma physics from MIT, where he wrote his thesis, "Inertial, Viscous, and Finite-Beta Effects in a Resistive, Time Dependent Tokamak Discharge", Thesis Nuc.
 Eng.
 1976, PhD, supervised by James E. McCune.
 He returned to Nashville and began playing recording sessions and recorded and toured with Loggins & Messina.

 Riders In The Sky

 In 1978, Chrisman approached the Riders (then consisting of just Douglas B. Green and Fred LaBour) backstage after a show and inquired about joining the group.
 Shortly before Chrisman approached the Riders, Williams "Bill" Collins had just left the group, so Green and LaBour were already looking for a replacement member, and Chrisman seemed like the perfect fit.
 Chrisman's first show with the Riders was at the 1978 Kentucky State Fair.
-As of 2023, Chrisman is still with the Riders.
+As of mid 2025, Chrisman no longer tours regularly with Riders in the Sky, but continues to join the group for their performances at the Grand Ole Opry.